strimzi/strimzi.github.io/_posts/2023-10-02-kafka-consumer-client-essentials.md

 When processing messages for specific entities (like users), you can use the ID (like user ID) as the message key and direct all messages to a single partition.
 This way, you can maintain message ordering for events specific to individual entities.
 If a new entity is created, you can create a new topic and migrate its data.
-3. Offset policy: Setting the appropriate offset policy ensures that the consumer consumes messages from the desired starting point and handles message processing accordingly.
+1. Offset reset policy: Setting the appropriate offset policy ensures that the consumer consumes messages from the desired starting point and handles message processing accordingly.
 The default Kafka reset value is `latest`, which starts at the end of the partition, and consequently means some messages might be missed, depending on the consumer's behavior and the state of the partition.
-In our consumer configuration, to avoid data loss, we set `AUTO_OFFSET_RESET_CONFIG` to `earliest` to start at the beginning of the partition when no committed offset is found for a partition, such as when the consumer is consuming from the partition for the first time.
+In our consumer configuration, we set `AUTO_OFFSET_RESET_CONFIG` to earliest.
+This ensures that when connecting with a new `group.id`, we can retrieve all messages from the beginning of the log.

 You might also want to explore how to expand and improve on other aspects of your client through configuration.